jliang117/jliang117.github.io/_posts/2022-11-22-leaving-new-york.md

 Not officially of course - still working for the Man, but that might change soon too...

-## Sporadic Thoughts during these times of change
+## Thoughts during these times of change

 ### Social Media